Rural house with solar panels on roof and nearby solar panel array, surrounded by lush green trees.

 of nurses time can be saved each month through the provision of solar electricity.

-people use CHPS compounds where Dream Renewables installed solar power.
+people are served by health centres where Dream Renewables installed solar power.

 What are CHPS?